vyllie333/Gif-Argument-Reality-and-Change-Background-in-Real-Time-Python-/README.md

 *You can replace in my code*

 To use cvzone you need install:
-'''!pip install mediapipe'''
+`!pip install mediapipe
-'''!pip install cvzone'''
+!pip install cvzone`

 Ouput of project: